RodrighoNS/daria_scraper/README.md

 # Daria Scraper

-A web scraping tool built with Python and BeautifulSoup.<br>
+A web scraping tool built with Python and BeautifulSoup.

-Data extracted from https://outpost-daria-reborn.info, <br>
-thanks to Kevin Bess (a.k.a.
+Data extracted from https://outpost-daria-reborn.info, thanks to Kevin Bess (a.k.a.
 NeonHomer) for all his effort and dedication to the Daria community.

 ## Installation